-Recruiters Are Not Your Friend (Stop Idolizing Them)
+Why Recruiters Are Not Your Friend in Salary Negotiations (And How to Bypass Them)

 Recruiters claim salary caps are rigid laws of physics.
-They are often simply compliance filters designed to catch people who negotiate like employees rather than investments.
+They're compliance filters designed to catch people who negotiate like employees rather than investments.

 Last October, I advised a client who moved an offer from a $1.2M annual package to $1.9M in a single phone call—then we finished the deal at $2.2M.